Revised: November 11, 2022

 - All physical plant services provided to self-supporting operations.

 - To generate comparable financial data, the accounting procedures set forth are to be followed by each institution for charging back physical plant services.

 However, an alternate method of calculation may be permitted if it produces a comparable result as the standard calculation.
-Use of an alternate method must be documented and have prior approval of the UW System Vice President for Finance or designee.
+Use of an alternate method must be documented and have prior approval of the UW System Vice President for Finance and Administration or designee.

 - The hourly chargeback rate for personal services and fringe benefits will be determined as follows:

 - Personal services will be determined by the estimated or projected gross average rate for nonbuilding trades personnel and by the gross average rate for each building trade or group of building trades, to be computed by the individual institution.** The gross average rate is the average of the current salaries in a given category (e.g., carpenters, maintenance mechanics, masons).

 - Add to the personal services figure the fringe benefits based on estimated fringe benefits computed at the System or campus level, as appropriate.

 - Divide the combined amount by the productive hours.
 Productive hours are defined and computed in terms of an institutional average as total hours (2,080) less vacation time (amount generated), personal and regular holidays (amount generated), union business (estimated), sick leave (average usage), training time (estimated), and estimation time (estimated).
 Institutional judgment shall prevail when unusual circumstances occur.

 - Salary and Fringe Benefit Services Rate Computation Illustrated

 = Chargeback Rate